oraclebase/vagrant/dataguard/rhel8_19 _gen/README.md

 # Vagrant 19c Data Guard Build on Red Hat Linux 8

-Note: the vagrant base box of RHEL8 is shipped with all the prerequisite rpm packages for Oracle 19c. tested with few Tim Hall builds so far
+Note: the vagrant base box of RHEL8 is generic will be provisioned with the prerequisite rpm packages for Oracle 19c from a RHEL8 beta repository during vagrant start(see install_os_packages.sh for details).

 The Vagrant scripts here will allow you to build a 19c Data Guard system on Red Hat linux 8. by just starting the VMs in the correct order.